CouncilDataProject/cookiecutter-cdp-deployment/README.md

 services and the steps for account creation can be found in the generated repository's README.

+### Pulumi

+Pulumi allows CDP developers and Instance maintainers to create, deploy, and manage infrastructure on any cloud using familiar programming languages and tools.
+It additionally, stores and tracks the _state_ of the CDP infrastructure, i.e. how many and which file storage, database, and processing resources are available.

+For CDP Instance maintainers, this simply means, the infrastructure management is packaged up as a part of `cdp-backend`, _and_ the infrastructure will never be incompatible with the pipelines as they are versioned together.

+Pulumi is free, and generally, you as an instance maintainer should never have to interact with Pulumi other than during the CDP Instance creation and setup process.

 ## Cost

 CDP was created and maintained by a group of people working on it in their free time.